Evenwyne/programming-univbasics-data-types/README.md

 ## Define Reserved Word

-We haven't seen any reserved words _yet_ in Ruby, but they're the words that make Ruby do something else besides _evaluate_ an _expession_.
+We haven't seen any reserved words _yet_ in Ruby, but they're the words that make Ruby do something else besides _evaluate_ an _expression_.
 They look like `def` or `if`.

 ## Define Data